 NOTE 2: about computer science's push to use artificial intelligence

 Big technical corporations have been pushing Artificial Intelligence (AI) as the next big thing.
-This is yet another false narrative that merely perpetuates Computer Science's grip on centralized computing architectures.
-AI anthropomorphizes computing power.
+AI attempts to anthropomorphize computing power.
 As a result, the technical narrative focuses on whether or not the computer will take over when it becomes smarter than humans and how much our biases will affect machine's learning corpus.
-Computer Science has not yet discovered the Humanities, in particular Language Psychology, and as a result its solutions are all hierarchical and non-scalable in the long run.
+Computer Science has not yet discovered the Humanities, in particular Language Psychology, and as a result its solutions are hierarchical (client/server) and non-scalable in the long run.
 Its solutions always increase in cost as usage increases (non-scalable).
 Computer Science has yet to discover that the File and Folder are computer artifacts, and not categories in the brain, which doesn't bode well for AI.
-Hierarchical computer systems represent the ultimate short cut and have create un-imagineable technical debt.
+Hierarchical computer systems represent the ultimate short cut and have created an un-imagineable technical debt.

 Hiveware, in contrast, seeks to be an extension of the brain, not a cheap replacement for the brain.
-It helps the human by doing what the Von Neumann architecture does best: it keeps track of items.
+It helps the human by doing what the Von Neumann architecture does best: keeps track of items.
 And by using the Hiveware platform, any and all components can become digital assets by imbueing them with security, ownership and privacy traits.